 Fortnum & Mason

+Fortnum & Mason has tons of scrumptious chocolate eggs on offer, including the Little Rainbow Chocolate Eggs (~HK$120) or Nougat Chocolate Easter Eggs (HK$96).
 If it’s a hamper that you’re after, you know that Fortnum & Mason will be your first and last stop.
-The Easter Hamper (HK$1,888) and The Happy Easter Basket (HK$988) are filled to the brim with delights that you and your family can discover, including treats such as the ultimate Easter Simnel Biscuits, crunchy almonds, juicy fruit, and warming spices, as well as teas, spreads, and scones.
+The Easter Hamper (~HK$1,355) and The Happy Easter Basket (~HK$677) are filled to the brim with delights that you and your family can discover.
 Of course, it wouldn’t be Easter without chocolate, so you can expect a number of chocolate eggs hidden inside to hunt for!
-For some in-person festivities, on April 9 to 10 and 16 to 18, there will be a special Easter egg hunt in their K11 Musea store.
+For some in-person festivities, on 25 March to 10 April, there will be a special Easter egg hunt in their K11 Musea store.

 Shop 022, G/F, K11 Atelier, Victoria Dockside, 18 Salisbury Rd, Tsim Sha Tsui | +852 3916 8100